niplav/site/forecasters.md

 		* Compare using a scoring rule on any question the forecasters predicted on
 		* Compare using a scoring rule on the intersection of the questions the forecasters predicted on
 	* Two functions of scoring rules: Rewarding or comparing forecasters
-	* Related field: information elicitation
+	* Related field: honest reporting and information elicitation
-		* See also: Chapter 27 from Algorithmic Game Theory (Nisan et al. 2007)
+		* See also: Section 27.4.2 from Algorithmic Game Theory (Nisan et al. 2007)

 ### Difficult Types of Questions